lefec/darts-voice/README.md

 # darts-voice
-Darts Scoreboard as a shiny app
+Darts Scoreboard as a shiny app (WIP)

+You can play a single leg with up to 3 players

+## NOT USED ATM

 This app uses the code by User yihui at https://github.com/yihui/shiny-apps/tree/master/voice and [annyang](https://github.com/TalAter/annyang).